 Well, old Antigua is a bit redundant — as the word Antigua means old.
 But Antigua is short for Antigua Guatemala (whereas signs that just say Guatemala, in fact refer to Guatemala City), as Antigua Guatemala used to be the capital of Guatemala.

 A major earthquake in 1773 reduced nearly the whole city to rubble, and aftershocks continued for nearly six months.
 Rather than rebuild in Antigua, they relocated the capital to what is now Guatemala City.
-It’s a bit eerie to explore what remains of the former capital, but a must-do thing when in Antigua.
+It’s a bit eerie to explore what remains of the former capital, but in my opinion, it’s a Guatemala must see.

 I have to admit – I didn’t make it to Rio Dulce, not for lack of wanting but for lack of time.
-As my flight back home quickly approached, I kicked myself for spending so much time in San Pedro and not making it all the way north to Rio Dulce.
+As my flight back home quickly approached, I kicked myself for spending so much time relaxing in San Pedro and not making it all the way north to Rio Dulce which is supposed to be one of the most beautiful places in Guatemala.
 However, I know I’ll be back in the region to visit Honduras and El Salvador, and Rio Dulce is right on the way to Honduras.

 Rio Dulce is supposed to be incredibly lush and scenic and rather off the typical tourist trail.
-So if you’re tired of Antigua and want something a little more off the beaten path — head to Rio Dulce or the beaches of Livingston for something truly different.
+So if you’re tired of Antigua and want the real off the beaten path Guatemala — head to Rio Dulce or the beaches of Livingston for something truly different.

 The shopfronts are painted in all sorts of beautiful vibrant hues, making it the perfect spot for an impromptu photoshoot when you find a wall that matches your outfit perfectly.
 The cobblestoned streets do nothing but add to the charm!